 2. A Man With a Movie Camera (1929)

 In 1929 filmmaking was a very static art form.
-But Dziga Vertov, a Soveit documentary filmmaker proved that it could become very dynamic and stylistic if proper techniques were used.
+But Dziga Vertov, a Soviet documentary filmmaker proved that it could become very dynamic and stylistic if proper techniques were used.
 As his proof of concept, he showed the fairly routine life in cities like Kiev, Odessa and Moscow.
 He used many techniques that have come to be staples of cinema.
 This was a very experimental piece with no identifiable people in the center.
 It was rather about universal characters that formed in the crowded city streets.
 This subliminal film gave us techniques like double exposure, slow motion, fast motion, tracking shots, extreme close ups, jump cuts and split screens, all of which became respected methods of storytelling decades after they were invented or developed in this great film.
-Though it was criticised at the time for focusing on style of story, in 2012 film critics named it the 8th greatest film ever made.
+Though it was criticized at the time for focusing on style of story, in 2012 film critics named it the 8th greatest film ever made.

 Read More: 100 Best Movies of All Time